| Title: | A 'ggplot2' Extension Inspired by 'GraphPad Prism' |

 argument.

-Control the length of minor ticks by setting prism.ticks.length
+Control the length of minor ticks by setting prism.ticks.length to

-a unit
+a unit object using theme,

-for example: prism.ticks.length = unit(2, "pt")
+for example: prism.ticks.length = unit(2, "pt").
+The major tick

-lengths are adjusted using the standard axis.ticks.length
+lengths are adjusted using the standard axis.ticks.length.

 Returns a prism_offset_minor guide class object.

-library(ggplot2) ## base plot base <- ggplot(mtcars, aes(x = wt, y = mpg)) + geom_point() + theme(axis.line = element_line(colour = "black")) ## add minor ticks to x and y axes base + scale_x_continuous( limits = c(0, 6), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), guide = "prism_offset_minor" ) ## you can also use the guides function to add minor ticks base + guides(x = "prism_offset_minor", y = "prism_offset_minor") ## adjust number of minor ticks by adjusting minor breaks base + scale_x_continuous( limits = c(0, 6), minor_breaks = seq(0, 6, 0.5), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), minor_breaks = seq(10, 35, 1.25), guide = "prism_offset_minor" ) ## adjust the length of major ticks with the usual axis.ticks.length element base + scale_x_continuous( limits = c(0, 6), minor_breaks = seq(0, 6, 0.5), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), minor_breaks = seq(10, 35, 1.25), guide = "prism_offset_minor" ) + theme( axis.ticks.length = unit(10, "pt") ) ## adjust the length of minor ticks with a new prism.ticks.length element base + scale_x_continuous( limits = c(0, 6), minor_breaks = seq(0, 6, 0.5), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), minor_breaks = seq(10, 35, 1.25), guide = "prism_offset_minor" ) + theme( axis.ticks.length = unit(10, "pt"), prism.ticks.length = unit(5, "pt") ) ## to get log10 minor ticks just use a log10 scale and set the minor breaks ggplot(msleep, aes(bodywt, brainwt)) + geom_point(na.rm = TRUE) + scale_x_log10(limits = c(1e0, 1e4), minor_breaks = rep(1:9, 4)*(10^rep(0:3, each = 9)), guide = "prism_offset_minor") + theme(axis.line = element_line(colour = "black")) ## change colour and tick length with the usual elements base + scale_x_continuous( limits = c(0, 6), minor_breaks = seq(0, 6, 0.5), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), minor_breaks = seq(10, 35, 1.25), guide = "prism_offset_minor" ) + theme( axis.ticks.length = unit(10, "pt"), prism.ticks.length = unit(5, "pt"), axis.ticks = element_line(colour = "red"), axis.line = element_line(colour = "blue") )
+library(ggplot2) ## base plot base <- ggplot(mtcars, aes(x = wt, y = mpg)) + geom_point() + theme(axis.line = element_line(colour = "black")) ## add minor ticks to x and y axes base + scale_x_continuous( limits = c(0, 6), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), guide = "prism_offset_minor" ) ## you can also use the guides function to add minor ticks base + guides(x = "prism_offset_minor", y = "prism_offset_minor") ## adjust number of minor ticks by adjusting minor breaks base + scale_x_continuous( limits = c(0, 6), minor_breaks = seq(0, 6, 0.5), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), minor_breaks = seq(10, 35, 1.25), guide = "prism_offset_minor" ) ## adjust the length of major ticks with the usual axis.ticks.length element base + scale_x_continuous( limits = c(0, 6), minor_breaks = seq(0, 6, 0.5), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), minor_breaks = seq(10, 35, 1.25), guide = "prism_offset_minor" ) + theme( axis.ticks.length = unit(10, "pt") ) ## adjust the length of minor ticks with a new prism.ticks.length element base + scale_x_continuous( limits = c(0, 6), minor_breaks = seq(0, 6, 0.5), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), minor_breaks = seq(10, 35, 1.25), guide = "prism_offset_minor" ) + theme( axis.ticks.length = unit(10, "pt"), prism.ticks.length = unit(5, "pt") ) ## to get log10 minor ticks just use a log10 scale and set the minor breaks ggplot(msleep, aes(bodywt, brainwt)) + geom_point(na.rm = TRUE) + scale_x_log10(limits = c(1e0, 1e4), minor_breaks = rep(1:9, 4)*(10^rep(0:3, each = 9)), guide = "prism_offset_minor") + theme(axis.line = element_line(colour = "black")) ## change colour and tick length with the usual elements base + scale_x_continuous( limits = c(0, 6), minor_breaks = seq(0, 6, 0.5), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), minor_breaks = seq(10, 35, 1.25), guide = "prism_offset_minor" ) + theme( axis.ticks.length = unit(10, "pt"), prism.ticks.length = unit(5, "pt"), axis.ticks = element_line(colour = "red"), axis.line = element_line(colour = "blue") )library(ggplot2) ## base plot base <- ggplot(mtcars, aes(x = wt, y = mpg)) + geom_point() + theme(axis.line = element_line(colour = "black")) ## add minor ticks to x and y axes base + scale_x_continuous( limits = c(0, 6), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), guide = "prism_offset_minor" ) ## you can also use the guides function to add minor ticks base + guides(x = "prism_offset_minor", y = "prism_offset_minor") ## adjust number of minor ticks by adjusting minor breaks base + scale_x_continuous( limits = c(0, 6), minor_breaks = seq(0, 6, 0.5), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), minor_breaks = seq(10, 35, 1.25), guide = "prism_offset_minor" ) ## adjust the length of major ticks with the usual axis.ticks.length element base + scale_x_continuous( limits = c(0, 6), minor_breaks = seq(0, 6, 0.5), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), minor_breaks = seq(10, 35, 1.25), guide = "prism_offset_minor" ) + theme( axis.ticks.length = unit(10, "pt") ) ## adjust the length of minor ticks with a new prism.ticks.length element base + scale_x_continuous( limits = c(0, 6), minor_breaks = seq(0, 6, 0.5), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), minor_breaks = seq(10, 35, 1.25), guide = "prism_offset_minor" ) + theme( axis.ticks.length = unit(10, "pt"), prism.ticks.length = unit(5, "pt") ) ## to get log10 minor ticks just use a log10 scale and set the minor breaks ggplot(msleep, aes(bodywt, brainwt)) + geom_point(na.rm = TRUE) + scale_x_log10(limits = c(1e0, 1e4), minor_breaks = rep(1:9, 4)*(10^rep(0:3, each = 9)), guide = "prism_offset_minor") + theme(axis.line = element_line(colour = "black")) ## change colour and tick length with the usual elements base + scale_x_continuous( limits = c(0, 6), minor_breaks = seq(0, 6, 0.5), guide = "prism_offset_minor" ) + scale_y_continuous( limits = c(10, 35), minor_breaks = seq(10, 35, 1.25), guide = "prism_offset_minor" ) + theme( axis.ticks.length = unit(10, "pt"), prism.ticks.length = unit(5, "pt"), axis.ticks = element_line(colour = "red"), axis.line = element_line(colour = "blue") )

 Quickly generate a preview of a ggprism theme.

-for valid palette names.
+See names(ggprism_data$themes) for valid palette names.

 palette |